 A wall of noise, all fuzz and effects, heralds the arrival of Astro and as this merges into the bouncy synth melody of ‘Colombo’, the band’s popularity becomes clear.
 Although officially the support act, a lot of people have come to see these guys, friends to many and stirring representatives of the Chilean music scene.
 Astro’s main appeal, aside from some superb tunes, is their ability to straddle genres, crafting indy punk with electro beats in a refreshingly sparky set.

 They surge through the ecstatic ‘Ciervos’, the lo-fi elegance of ‘Le Golden Balloon’, and a storming ‘Coco’.
 A particular highlight occurs in a percussion jam involving all four band members over a scintillatingly nu-rave hook.
 Singer Andrés Nusser’s shaggy mane and shrieking vocal style, somewhere between actual words and electric shocks, mark him out as a boyish Perry Farrell of the hipster generation.
+Buy marijuana seeds los angeles like hollands hope, las vegas lemon haze, hawaiian smoke this was forced upward to survive.
 Even the potentially awkward moment of a crowd sing-along with overhead clapping on ‘Maestro Distortion’ swims rather than sinks.
 It is brave for a support band to pull of such a move, but Astro flourish in the rapturous reception of their home turf.

 The slightly-oddly worded ‘It’s Colombia’ beams out of the large screens to announce Bomba Estéreo, the gringo-teasing context becoming clear with the addition of ‘not Columbia’.
 A swirling cacophony of effect-laden guitar and raging beats ignites a fuse that climaxes with the explosive arrival onstage of singer Liliana Saumet.
 She is a cyber-punk, a screaming toddler, an irritated wasp, all wrapped into one and she carries more attitude in her slender frame than most other bands in their entire retinue.
 Her hair mirrors Bomba Estéreo’s music, impossible to define, with a sort of inca-fringe, a samurai topknot, and a long blue braid reaching down her back.